To Create an Alarm Notification Pipeline

-- In the Designer, create a new pipeline in the Project Browser by going to the Global area.
+- In the Designer, create a new pipeline in the Project Browser by going to the Global > Alarm Notification Pipelinesarea.

-Select Alarm Notification Pipelines, and right click to create a New Alarm Pipeline.
+Select Select Alarm Notification Pipelines under the Global area, and and right click to create a New Alarm Pipeline.

 When you create a new pipeline, the Designer switches to the Pipeline Workspace.
 The workspace is essentially a blank canvas and can contains various Pipeline Blocks.
 By default, the name of the new pipeline is called ‘New Pipeline.’